KeerthiKeswaran/Smart-Mobilized-Coffee-Making-Assistant-Gen-AI/README.md

 - Personalized coffee recipes tailored to user habits.
 - Voice and text command compatibility for seamless interaction.
 - Scalable design with potential for additional features like health monitoring.
+- Overcomes the need to program separate coffee recipes with dynamic generation through LLM.

 ## Bench Prototype Approach
 The current bench prototype utilizes an ESP32 module as the core microcontroller.
 The prototype includes: